• Secure order

 Material list

-Master the Sophie scarf: knit your new favourite piece yourself!
+Master the Sophie scarf: knit your new favorite piece yourself!

 Before you start knitting your Sophie scarf, let's go through the basics.
-Knitting is about using needles to form stitches from a yarn, which then become a fabric.
+Knitting is about using needles to form stitches from a yarn, which then become a fabric weave.
 The two basic knitting techniques are 'knit stitches' and 'purl stitches'.

 Knitting on the right

-means going into the stitch from the front with the knitting needle, "reaching" behind the yarn and pulling it forwards to form a new stitch.
+means going into the stitch from the front with the knitting needle , "reaching" behind the yarn and pulling it forward to form a new stitch.

 Knit purl

-means inserting the knitting needle into the stitch from the back, "reaching" in front of the yarn with the needle and pulling it through the existing stitch to form a new stitch.
+means entering the stitch from the back with the knitting needle , "reaching" in front of the yarn with the needle and pulling it through the existing stitch to form a new stitch.

 Knit garter stitch

-Knitting in garter stitch means that you only knit stitches in every row - both back and forth.
+Knit garter stitch means that you knit only knit stitches in every row - both back and forth.
 This creates a wavy, more textured pattern that looks the same on both sides.

 Edge stitches

-With this idea, 3 stitches are always knitted as a "garter stitch edge", i.e. in every row, no matter how many stitches are on the needle, the first 3 stitches and the last 3 stitches are always knitted.
+With this idea, 3 stitches are always knitted as a "garter stitch edge", i.e. in every row, regardless of how many stitches are on the needle, the first 3 stitches and the last 3 stitches are always knitted.

 Increase one stitch purlwise

-In these instructions, stitches are increased within the knitting rows by slipping the left knitting needle under the cross yarn (the yarn that runs between the knitted stitches) and then pulling the knitting yarn to a new stitch = knitting.
+In these instructions, stitches are increased within the knitting rows by slipping the purl knitting needle under the cross thread (the thread that runs between the knitted stitches) and then pulling the knitting thread = knitting a new stitch.

 When knitting right sides together, you insert the needle through 2 stitches at the same time and pull the yarn through to a new stitch.